Oath Keepers Membership List Includes 10 Sitting State GOP Lawmakers

-Category: World Politics Hits: 3by Isaac Arnsdorf ProPublica is a Pulitzer Prize-winning investigative newsroom.
+Category: World Politics Hits: 10by Isaac Arnsdorf ProPublica is a Pulitzer Prize-winning investigative newsroom.
 Sign up for The Big Story newsletter to receive stories like this one in your inbox.
 North Carolina state representative Mike Clampitt swore an oath to uphold the Constitution after his election in 2016 and again in 2020.
 But there’s another pledge that Clampitt said he’s upholding: to the Oath Keepers, a right-wing militant organization.
 Dozens of Oath Keepers have been arrested in connection to the Jan.
 6 riot at the U.S. Capitol, some of them looking like a paramilitary group, wearing camo helmets and flak vests.
 But a list of more than 35,000 members of the Oath Keepers — obtained by an anonymous hacker and shared with ProPublica by the whistleblower group Distributed Denial of Secrets — underscores how the organization is evolving into a force within the Republican Party.
 ProPublica identified Clampitt and 47 more state and local government officials on the list, all Republicans: 10 sitting state lawmakers; two former state representatives; one current state assembly candidate; a state legislative aide; a city council assistant; county commissioners in Indiana, Arizona and North Carolina; two town aldermen; sheriffs or constables in Montana, Texas and Kentucky; state investigators in Texas and Louisiana; and a New Jersey town’s public works director.

 Read more https://crooksandliars.com/2021/10/oath-keepers-membership-list-includes-10